 Water adds a whole new twist to the world that children know.
 A balloon that is weightless and floats away is impossible to force under the water.
 Even something as simple as taking a step offers new challenges when you need to consider the motion of the water.
 These new wrinkles make the most basic and straightforward tasks new and challenging for children to experience and master.

 If your child likes animals, a trip into the water opens up a whole new world of animals.
 Your child can experience the feel of being underwater like a seal or a dolphin.
 And these experiences will fuel your child’s desire to learn more about the underwater environment.
 A day a Geyser Falls is the ideal time to begin talking about water conservation, protecting our oceans, and how our daily lives can impact the creatures that live in our oceans, lakes, and streams.
 Children are never too young to begin thinking about how they can impact the environment positively and negatively.

-Investing in a Geyser Falls season pass for only $99.99 is a great way to introduce your children to the substance that covers over 70% of the earth and help them learn and grow in this fun environment.
+Investing in a Geyser Falls season pass is a great way to introduce your children to the substance that covers over 70% of the earth and help them learn and grow in this fun environment.